Glossary

 Undo cancels the previous action and restores the previous state.
 Redo reverses an undo.
 Essential features for correcting mistakes.

-Example: If you accidentally delete a reading record, press the "Undo" button or Ctrl+Z to restore it.
+Example: If you accidentally delete a record, press the "Undo" button or Ctrl+Z to restore it.

 Version